 - Prime Photos allows unlimited photo storage that can be shared with friends

-- Ad-free viewing, free game content, and 20% pre-release game discount with Twitch Prime
+- Twitch Prime provides ad-free viewing, free game content, and 20% pre-release game discount

 - Exclusive college deals to save money on electronics, dorm essentials, snacks, and school supplies